 Once you have navigated to the appropriate web site, download the installer that corresponds to your host operating system.
 For Microsoft Windows systems, the Sourcery G++ installer is provided as an executable, with the .exe extension.
-For GNU/Linux systems with an X Window System, Sourcery G++ Lite is provided as a graphical installer with the .bin extension.
-For Solaris, and GNU/Linux systems without an X Window System, Sourcery G++ Lite is provided as a compressed archive .tar.bz2.
+For GNU/Linux systems Sourcery G++ Lite is provided as an executable installer package with the .bin extension, or as a compressed archive .tar.bz2.

 On Microsoft Windows systems, save the installer to the desktop.
-On GNU/Linux and Solaris systems, save the download package in your home directory.
+On GNU/Linux systems, save the download package in your home directory.